calebwagner/uTeach-iLearn-UI/README.md

 A simple ReactJS app that allows teachers and learners to connect.

-Click [here](https://github.com/calebwagner/uteach-ilearn-server) to the server-side code built using Python.
+Click [here](https://github.com/calebwagner/uteach-ilearn-server) to view the server-side repo built using Python.